TensorFlow 0.7.0 Dockerfile with Python 3

 - Docker >= 1.9

-For Docker and Nvidia drivers I have a setup.sh file that uses 352 since 361 seems to cause issues.
-A simplified form of what I install (via a setup.sh script) is:
+For Docker and the NVIDIA drivers, I have a setup.sh file that uses driver 352 since driver 361 seems to cause issues.
+This type of problem, where specific versions do not work properly for a particular card, is more common than you would think.
+A simplified form of what I install via setup.sh is:

 apt-get update && apt-get install -y sshfs curl wget git htop vim software-properties-common